jessepav/lacygoill-wiki-backup/floating_point/math.md

 ### Is the speed of light a value known to be exact?

 Yes, because its value is given by its definition.

 ##
+## Why is the normalized scientific notation the best way to represent a quantity?

+A trailing 0 can't be ambiguous, because you never need one.
+So, if  you still  write one,  it means it  contributes to  the accuracy  of the measurement/calculation.

+In contrast, a trailing 0 in an  integer such as `1230` is ambiguous, because we don't know why it was written.
+It may be there to get the magnitude  of the quantity right, or to get the right precision.

+##
 ## How many significant digits should there be in a quantity calculated by a multiplication/division?